 Justen Williams

 First and foremost, the French Quarter tops the list for most travelers to New Orleans.
 Visit the iconic St. Louis Cathedral in Jackson Square, then line up for beignets at Café du Monde.
 Gallery hop on Royal Street or pick out a few souvenirs from the French Market.
-The French Quarter has it all: live music, food and drink, shopping, history…experience it all on a trip to New Orleans.
+The French Quarter has it all: live music, food and drink, shopping, and history.
+Experience it all on a trip to New Orleans.

 Paul Broussard